genebean/kube-playground/README.md

 # kube playground

 This is an experiment with k3s and metallb that runs in Vagrant.

-## Known issues
+## Usage

-Currently, helm won't install on the master node.
+Helm is preinstalled.
+Run `helm init` to configure it.